 Azure Virtual Private Network (VPN)

-Microsoft Azure gives you the possibility to work in a hybrid work environment with which you can integrate the servers and physical equipment of your company with the cloud.
+Microsoft Azure’s Virtual Private Network (VPN) offers a hybrid work environment, enabling seamless integration of on-premises servers and equipment with cloud services.
 To carry out this task, our proposal is based on the use of a virtual private network (azure Virtual Private Network or VPN) that works as a gateway.

 Virtual Private Network (VPN) device

-It is a device or service that provides external connectivity to the local area network.
-The Virtual Private Network (or VPN) device can be a hardware device or a software solution such as the Routing and Remote Access Service (RRAS) in Windows Server 2012.
+A crucial component, the VPN device, offers external connectivity to the LAN.
+This can be a hardware-based solution or a software service like the Routing and Remote Access Service (RRAS) in Windows Server 2012.

 Virtual network